stepnivlk/firecord/README.md

 # Firecord

 Firecord is an ODM (Object-Document-Mapper) framework for FireBase in Ruby.

-Provides similar API to all those classical Ruby ORM, except the fact that your data are stored in the cloud.
+Provides similar API to all those classical Ruby ORM.

 ## Usage